 When parents are told that MMR is not related to autism, they agree, but their intentions to vaccinate their children only decreases.

 It has correcting myths about the flu vaccine work?
 An experimental evaluation of the effects of corrective information.

 When people are told that a flu vaccine cannot cause flu, they believe it, but their intention to get vaccinated only decreases.

 Cognitive processes and the decisions of some parents for forego pertussis vaccination for their children.

 J Clin Epidemiol

-When parents are told that whooping cough is more dangerous than a vaccine against it, they believe it, but their intention to vaccinate their children is only decreased.
+When parents are told that whooping cough is more dangerous than a vaccine against it, they believe it, but their intention to vaccinate their children only decreases.

 Misinformation lingers in memory: Failure of three pro-vaccination strategies.

-Existing misinformation correction strategies are ineffective and lead only to the opposite effect, reinforcing unfounded beliefs about vaccination and reducing the intention to vaccinate.
+Existing "misinformation correction" strategies are ineffective and lead just to the opposite effect, reinforcing unfounded beliefs about vaccination and decreasing the intentions to vaccinate.

 Influences on Immunization Decision-Making among US Parents of Young Children.